react-figma/figma-api-stub/README.md

 ```

 ---
 ⚠️ Warning!
-It's not official implementation and it hasn't purpose to fully reproduce Figma behavior and API.
+It's not an official implementation, and it hasn't the purpose to fully reproduce Figma behavior and API.

 ---